drummondlab/drummondlab.github.io/blog/_posts/2015-09-10-about-endogenous-aggregates.md

 <img src="/assets/images/fire-drill-building-diagram.png" width=750px>
 </center>

+The "emergency crew" here is, naturally, the team of heat-induced molecular chaperones.

 ## How the study unfolded

 Way back in the day, we spent a lot of time developing cryogenic lysis and cellular fractionation (total, supernatant, pellet) methods for budding yeast.
-Mike Dion did careful and exhaustive studies on cell lysis by all sorts of methods.
+Mike Dion did exquisite, exhaustive, exhausting studies on cell lysis by all sorts of methods.

 We'd also developed our mass spectrometry (MS) capabilities to be able to do proteomics.
 We wanted to know what proteins formed aggregates under normal conditions in yeast cells.
 But we needed a positive control, a condition where aggregation would be obvious.
-Mike did what we thought was a simple study: proteome-scale in vivo thermal denaturation.
+Mike did what we thought was a simple but cool experiment: proteome-scale in vivo thermal denaturation.
 The idea was to heat cells fast (50°C for two to eight minutes, a lethal shock for the vast majority of cells), then watch proteins misfold and aggregate, measuring aggregation by MS.

 Well, lots of proteins formed aggregates, but we couldn't see any rhyme or reason to which ones did or didn't.
 I'd thought, based on [previous][2] [work][3], that low-expression proteins would be more prone to aggregate.
 Nope.
 What we had was data but no insight.

 The next big step came when [Alexandra Rojek](/team/alexandra-rojek/) joined the group as a summer undergraduate researcher.
 She recombinantly purified a few proteins we'd found to be heat-sensitive in cells, heated them in vitro, and found that they aggregated.
 So the proteins themselves were sensitive to heat.
 And then she and [Jamie Scott](/team/jamie-scott/) found the this heat-sensitive aggregation-prone behavior was specific to certain protein domains, like the N-terminal domain of a protein called Gus1.
 Oddly, Gus1N didn't show much structural change when it aggregated.
-And graduate student [Josh Riback]
+And graduate student [Josh Riback](/team/josh-riback/) showed that the onset of aggregation closely tracked the

 We realized we'd been thinking about the problem all wrong.
 We'd tried to thermally denature proteins---physics---but we had instead stumbled upon a stress-triggered molecular assembly process---biology.
 This point of view locked in when we found the literature on [heat-shock granules](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC370018/), which were discovered in 1983 and studied by many groups since but which we'd been perfectly ignorant of.
 But studying a stress response using a lethal stress is obviously insane.
 We had to redo our entire study.
 What a terrible, necessary, awful realization!